|

 context were clearly manmade objects of glass,

-incorporating the bird and bird-human imagery characteristic of
+incorporating the simple bird and bird-human imagery characteristic of

 very old Native American artifact material.
-This could (should) become interesting.
+This could (or

 There was no professional

-this material, and it is most unfortunate that its original
+this material, and it is most unfortunate that, as a result, its original

 context and its removal were not properly documented or